MJOAN/Click-React-Game/README.md

 ## Overview

 Here I created a memory game with React with React UI components, managing component state, and responding to user events.
+Thank you for Coding Boot Camp template code and overall guidance!

 ### Process